margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 (4) I am friendly, like most Southerners
 (5) I seem focused on the high goal even when upset, working through adversity, and addressing challenges

+## What do you have to do today that you really would rather not do? ##
+Looking for my passport feels like something I dread doing.
+It does not feel fun to search around for a passport; it feels like such a drag.
+Many items live on the to-do list, including this one, and this is the last I want to do.
+I drag my feet in doing it.
+Many items I'd rather do before it.

 ## Who was your favorite band or singer when you were young? ##
 My favorite bands were U2 and Coldplay.
 I lvoe U2's song, "It's a Beautiful Day".
 There's light refelcted in the music, and it speaks to people.
 I also love Coldplay's song, "Heaven has a Plan for You, God Put A Smile on Your Face".
 These two songs are popular songs, and uplift people in non-sexual ways.